-It is a thorough rejection of ordinary beliefs.
+It is a thorough rejection of the justification of our ordinary beliefs.

 It is founded on his observation, perhaps inherited from Berkeley, that we are isolated from causal connections.

 All we can experience are conjunctions of events, certain regularities in the past.